 Learn how to keep your accounts and sensitive data safe and secure online.

-In most cases, your password will be the only thing protecting your online accounts.
-While certain services and social media platforms do offer multi-step logins – which offer much better protection – many online services still don’t.
-That’s why you should always make sure you have a strong password.
+In most cases, your password will be the only thing protecting your online accounts, which is why you should always make sure you have a strong password.